programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 Inline links are written by enclosing the link text in square brackets first, then including the URL and optional alt-text in round brackets.

 `For more tutorials, please visit the [Programming Historian](http://programminghistorian.org/ "Programming Historian main page").`

+**This renders as:**

+For more tutorials, please visit the [Programming Historian](http://programminghistorian.org/ "Programming Historian main page").

 Reference-style links are handy for footnotes and may keep your plain text document neater.
 These are written with an additional set of square brackets to establish a link ID label.